newhuo-tech/hk-docs_rm/source/index.html.md

 ## Preparation

 Before you use API, you need to login the website to create API Key with proper permissions.
-The API key is shared for all instruments in Huobi including spot, futures, swap, options.
+The API key is shared for all instruments in New Huo including spot, futures, swap, options.

 You can manage your API Keys <a href='https://www.hbg.com/zh-cn/apikey/'>here</a>.